7 Different Types of Rattlesnakes in Utah

 Partially submerged in the sand, sidewinders wait for their victim to go through.

-Sidewinder rattlesnakes have smaller and less potent venom glands than most other types of rattlesnakes in Utah.
+Sidewinder rattlesnakes have smaller and less potent venom glands than most other types in Utah.

 Its name comes from the Hopi Tribe, who considers the Hopi rattlesnake a holy animal.